msveshnikov/autocode-ai/DOCUMENTATION.md

 ## Project Overview

-CodeCraftAI is an innovative automatic coding tool designed to bootstrap and incrementally develop software projects using the Claude 3.5 Sonnet API.
+AutoCode is an innovative automatic coding tool designed to bootstrap and incrementally develop software projects using the Claude 3.5 Sonnet API.
 It transforms README.md instructions into a fully functional software project, supporting multiple programming languages and providing a suite of development tools and AI-powered assistants.

 The project aims to streamline the software development process by automating various tasks such as code generation, documentation, testing, and optimization.
-CodeCraftAI is designed to be flexible, extensible, and capable of handling complex project structures across different programming languages.
+AutoCode is designed to be flexible, extensible, and capable of handling complex project structures across different programming languages.

 ## Architecture

-CodeCraftAI is built as a Node.js-based console application with a modular architecture.
+AutoCode is built as a Node.js-based console application with a modular architecture.
 The main components of the system are:

 1. **Entry Point (index.js)**: The main script that initializes the application and manages the overall flow.